KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 }
 ```

-> Those scripts are written for Windows
+> I'm using Windows, you might need to tweak the scripts a bit for other OS

+### Grand finale

 You can now launch these commands to start your firebase application: